FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 One of the most complex setups to run in an on-premises environment is something nowadays known as a datalake.
 IT aggregates data from many different source databases  and allows data scientists to extract valuable information from it.
 It is not uncommon to see several dozen source database.

-What's more, some analysees require close to real time data processing.
+What's more, some analyses require close to real time data processing.

 The tools usually seen in such as setup are [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html), [Apache Spark](https://spark.apache.org/), [Kafka](https://kafka.apache.org/), and several more.
 The number of source databases and the number of tools listed here should tell you how complex such a setup can be.